roundtown-app/roundtown-api/README.md

 # roundtown-api
-This is the source code for the API that handles virtually all requests.
+Roundtown was an iOS app for discovering local events and deals.
+This is the backend API, written in Go, that powered the platform - handling user authentication, event/venue data, location-based queries, and recommendations.
+Deployed on AWS Lightsail via Docker.

-It will cover the following:
+It covers the following:
 * Events
 * Venues
 * Plans